m0xpd/ADSR/README.md

 My original boards and Front panel (seen in the images above) were made by JLC, who did their usual competent job.

-The images show the v0.1 boards, which have some differences in silkscreening and include a Molex KK connector for power which is not on the present V2.0 design.
+The images show the v0.1 boards, which include a Molex KK connector for power which is not on the present V2.0 design.
+They also have different silkscreening, influencing most significantly the licensing...

+# Licensing